Land your first Product Manager job in Greece

 Step 2 - Your first hit

-Go through the job board from the Greek Startup Pirate to meet the Greek startup ecosystem.
+Go through the job board fromto meet the Greek startup ecosystem.

-Look for Associate Product Manager positions first.
+Look for Associate Product Manager positions first, then junior positions.
 Don’t raise the bar too early.

 If you still want to aim high, make a list of the companies you wouldn’t like to join, and start applying to them to prepare.
-When you feel more prepared, apply for the jobs you like.
-You will be more ready.
+When you feel ready, apply for the jobs you like.

 Don’t expect to get a huge salary, your priority is to start your Product career track.
-Currently, with 1-2 years of Product experience, you can easily find your next opportunity.
+Currently, with 1-2 years of Product experience, you can easily find your next opportunity in a Greek company.

 Your plan B - Look for a PO position

 Landing a Product Owner position is an option.
 In that case, you may need a certification (next bullet).
 You shouldn’t stay much in that role unless you like this career path.
-But you have to start from here, you will get valuable knowledge on delivery and working with teams.
+But you will get valuable knowledge on delivery and working with teams.

-A Scrum/Agile certification may signal your hiring company that your onboarding will not take much time.
-You won’t like such employers, but if you want to start your career path, it’s an option.
-However, don’t spend much time, money, and effort on certifications.
+A Scrum/Agile certification may signal your hiring company that your onboarding will not take much time to onboard you and train you.
+Don’t spend much time, money, and effort on certifications.

-Attend meetups and events in your city, to meet and talk with people working for Product companies and startups.
-Talk to them, and ask them what are their expectations for a candidate to land their company.
+You should attend meetups and events in your city, to meet and talk with people working for Product companies and startups.
+Talk to them, and ask them what their expectations are for a candidate to land their company.

 If you are tired of trying to enter Product Management, you may want to enter another position, like Marketing, Sales, or Operations.
 It’s not easy to convert after you have entered a company, because if you are good your manager may want to keep you on their team, but if they fear losing you they may agree with that.